turbopape/milestones/README.md

 algorithms in use (core.async, etc...)
 [here.](https://github.com/turbopape/milestones-clojurecup2014)

-Although the protorype showcases the main idea, this repository is the official one, i.e, contains latest versions and is more thoroughly tested.
+Although the prototype showcases the main idea, this repository is the official one, i.e, contains latest versions and is more thoroughly tested.

 ## License and Credits